nore-dev/fman/README.md

 - Copy Path to Clipboard
 > More on the way!!

+> NOTE: If you want to edit your files in the terminal you must set the `EDITOR` environment variable to your favorite editor.
+Example: ```vim, nvim, emacs...```

 ## :zap: Installation
 ### Pre-built Binaries
 You can install pre-built binaries on the [releases](https://github.com/nore-dev/fman/releases) page